obsidianmd/obsidian-clipper/README.md

 ### URL patterns

-URL patterns allow you to automatically select the right template based on the current page URL.
+URL patterns allow you to automatically select a template based on the current page URL.
 You can define multiple URL patterns for each template, separated by a new line.

 Simple matching checks if the current page URL *starts with* the given pattern.
 For example: